AmeriCorps & Grants

 AmeriCorps Seniors & AmeriCorps Vista

 Senior Corps helps volunteers age 55 and older find the best way to serve in their communities.
 Retired and Senior Volunteer Program (RSVP) volunteers serve in local nonprofit and public organizations, including schools, libraries, health care facilities and law enforcement agencies.
 Foster Grandparent volunteers make a difference in the lives of children in schools, hospitals, drug treatment centers, correctional institutions and child care centers.
 Senior Companion volunteers help adults who have difficulty with daily tasks maintain their independence.
-For more information about the Senior Corps, please click here.
+Find more information about the Senior Corps.

 AmeriCorps VISTA members work to bring individuals and communities out of poverty.
 Members work at nonprofit and public agencies to fight illiteracy, improve health services, reduce unemployment, increase housing opportunities and expand access to technology for those living in rural and urban areas of poverty across North Carolina.
-For more information about AmeriCorps VISTA, please click here.
+Find more information about AmeriCorps VISTA.